benwilber/benwilber.github.io/_posts/2021-05-07-stop-parsing-iso8601-with-regex.md

 # What to do?

-Stop trying to parse ISO-8601 datetime strings with a regex.
+Stop trying to parse ISO-8601 datetime strings with a regex!

 As far as I know, there is no regex that can parse the full specification accurately.

 Use a library that doesn't use (brittle) regexes to parse the strings.